davekinna/akg/README.md

 python akg\processing.py -o <top_level>
 ```

-The data files are output to directories under <top_level>.
 The data files are output to <top_level>/supp_data.
 The next level of directories under supp_data is named by the numeric pubmed ID value.
 So, the files are/should be downloaded to <top_level>/supp_data/<PMID>.

 Excluding downloaded data at this point based on PMID can be achieved by deleting it or moving it to a different location.
 The subsequent steps only work on files under the given top level directory.